Search Free St. Clair County Records: Court, Divorce, Arrests & More

 To run a professional background check, individuals should keep a few things in mind: the person being checked needs to provide consent, and they may want a copy of the final report.
 The person or entity conducting the professional check also needs to decide between a level 1 or level 2 background check, depending on the purpose.
 Level 1 checks are done with only the person’s name, while level 2 checks use the subject’s fingerprints.

 For those who have had a background check run on them and feel abused or discriminated against in any way, it’s important to remember that it’s possible to file a complaint.
-The (FCRA) Fair Credit Reporting Act and the EEOC (the Equal Employment Opportunity Commission) can help when rights have been violated.
+The Fair Credit Reporting Act (FCRA) and the Equal Employment Opportunity Commission (EEOC) can help when rights have been violated.
 More about them can be found at the end of this resource.

 Whenever a background check or screening is necessary, the best resource available for the citizens of St. Clair County is the Circuit Court Clerk.
 They are the repository of all records throughout the county, including probate courts.